 All students in Years 7 - 9 will study mathematics in both semesters.

-In Year 7 and 8, students study number, algebra, measurement, geometry, statistics and probability at different stages of the Victorian Curriculum course.
-The Year 7-9 mathematics program is differentiated to support all students to engage positively with the curriculum.
+Students at all year levels study number, algebra, measurement, space, statistics and probability at different stages of the Victorian Curriculum course.

 Mathematical tasks are designed to develop the following skills: